Maximum supported Image and Video Resolution on SSSP D/E Series

 Video zones overlaid over other content zones

 If video content is overlaid over 'other' content zones it will not display as the SSSP application is unable currently to make the transparent cut through the content within the zone required to display the video.
 This is because the video layer is below all other layers so in the 'standard' scenario e.g. no overlapping zones the background image is cut out, however, this is not currently possible with scheduled zones.
-In order to work around this please use PNG's and cut out the required area with a transparent section.
+To work around this please use PNGs and cut out the required area with a transparent section.

 Smoothness of Ticker

-In order to limit the effect of this, it is recommended to have the content check as infrequent as possible to limit the occurrences of this occurring and carefully consider the design of the content and playlists, adding lots of zones will have a detrimental effect on the performance of the ticker.
+In order to limit the effect of this, it is recommended to set the Content Check as infrequent as possible to limit the occurrences of this occurring and carefully consider the design of the content and playlists, adding lots of zones will have a detrimental effect on the performance of the ticker.

 Note that ticker performance is greatly improved if using a fade rather than an animation.